"The

 "What are you doing tonight?"

-I told them, "Visiting the laundromat.
+I told them, "Going to the laundromat.
 My clothes are already in the car."

 "We hate to see you alone," they said.
 "Why dont you stay